jeevan-p-gowda/playwright-template/README.md

 2. Install [NodeJS](https://nodejs.org/en) >=18 - based on your platform
 3. `git clone` the repo
 4. Install [VS Code](https://code.visualstudio.com/) Editor and open the repo
+5. `corepack enable`
-5. `yarn` - installs all dependencies
+6. `yarn` - installs all dependencies
+7. `yarn playwright install`
-6. Create a folder 📁.env under the root dir, then within it create `.env` file containing variables of app which has to be maintained as a secret.
+8. Create a folder 📁.env under the root dir, then within it create `.env` file containing variables of app which has to be maintained as a secret.
 Below is the example,
    ```env
    stage.env
    BASE_URL=https://web-playground.ultralesson.com/account/login